oboguev/jtop/README.md

 JTop can optionally group threads into groups and display aggregate data for a group of threads, rather than for every individual thread.
 Grouping is defined by a file listing thread name patterns for each group.
 For the example file see ``jtop.groups``.
 If grouping file is not specified, basic hardwired defaults are used.
 These defaults will group JVM runtime threads, garbage collection threads and some other threads.

-For every group or thread, JTop will display its name, accumulated CPU usage over application run time, CPU usage over last refresh interval and the number of threads in a group.
+For every thread or thread group, JTop will display its name, accumulated CPU usage over application run time, CPU usage over last refresh interval and the number of threads in a group.

 Information is displayed only for currently existing threads, not for terminated threads.